 As soon as the camera system comes up, you have access to a double selfie camera.
 Two cameras can also be found on the back.

 Xiaomi acquires smartphone manufacturer Meitu

-At the end of last year, Xiaomi and Meitu announced that they would enter into a strategic partnership, in which Xiaomi would be responsible for designing, manufacturing sales of Meitu smartphones worldwide.
-Meitu is best known for her selfie apps, the smartphone division has been loss-making since its foundation in 2013.
+At the end of last year, Xiaomi and Meitu announced that they would enter into a strategic partnership in which Xiaomi would be responsible for designing, and manufacturing sales of Meitu smartphones worldwide.
+Meitu is best known for her selfie apps; the smartphone division has been loss-making since its foundation in 2013.

 So it remains a question of what Xiaomi’s plans are with Meitu.
 Xiaomi has some experience with retractable cameras.
 The Chinese manufacturer put the Mi Mix 3 on the market late last year; also a full-screen smartphone with a dual slider camera.
 It is therefore, quite possible that a Meitu smartphone will be introduced shortly.
 Incidentally, there seems to be a Xiaomi smartphone with a dual punch-hole camera in the pipeline.